Vaughn Davis Bornet

 There is a possibility that a Club member with literary interests will someday convert this document into a much longer essay that will incorporate the accomplishments of the Club during many of the presidencies mentioned here.
 The resulting history would feature such activities as scholarship programs, aid to local school athletic teams, help to the city after disasters (floods in particular), sending young people overseas for many rewarding months, hosting similar teenagers from many continents, feeding and housing guests, that is, much interaction of Club members with Rotarian teams from remote parts of the globe.

-These seventy-six presidents helped greatly to implement our venerable slogan “Service Above Self” during the years 1941 to 2016.
+These seventy-nine presidents helped greatly to implement our venerable slogan “Service Above Self” during the years 1941 to 2020.
 Somewhere “out there” are many developing leaders who will serve in decades to come.
 And a president elect awaits her turn to serve!

 Deedie Runkel 2010-11 Operator of Ann Hathaway Cottages and former Peace Corps staff member in Belize; developed many interests in the City of Ashland.